-The summer repair season is approaching and that means dealing with really hot windshields.
+Ahh summer repairs, the season is approaching and that means dealing with really hot windshields.
 What does it mean for the end seals on your bridge?

-Question: If you place a bridge on a really hot windshield, will the end seals melt?
+Question: If you place a bridge on a really hot windshield, will the end seals Injector End Seals melt?

-Answer: The material Delta Kits uses to make end seals is injected at 482 degrees Fahrenheit, or 250 degrees Celsius.
-The seals may soften slightly in the heat you’re working in, but it’s not likely you will ever see one melt.
+Answer: Material injects at 482 degrees Fahrenheit, or 250 degrees Celsius to make Delta Kits’ end seals.
+The seals may soften slightly in the heat you’re working in.
+But it’s not likely you will ever see one melt.
 The suction & vacuum cups Delta Kits uses are made from a different material, but they too have a very high melting point.
 Even the nitrile gloves Delta Kits sells have a working temperature of up to 230 degrees Fahrenheit or 110 degrees Celsius.
-So, when you start to see the tires melting on your car, you may also start to see a problem with your Delta Kits end seals. – (Brent Deines, Delta Kits)
+So with summer repairs, when you start to see the tires melting on your car, you may also start to see a problem with your Delta Kits’ end seals. – (Brent Deines, Delta Kits)

 Whether You’re Doing a Mobile Repair or Working in Your Shop:

-• Remember, if a windshield is too hot to leave your hand on comfortably, it’s too hot to repair.
-Delta Kits also offers the IR-102 Infrared Digital Thermometer to give you the exact temperature of the windshield.
+- Remember, if a windshield is too hot to leave your hand on comfortably, it’s too hot to repair.
+Delta Kits also offers the IR-102 Infrared Digital Thermometer.
+It will give you the exact temperature of the windshield for summer repairs.
 The optimum temperature to repair a windshield is 70-100 degrees Fahrenheit.

-For techs working in shops, remember that UV can still reach your windshield, even if the car is pulled into the shop.
-So, make sure the car is pulled far enough into the shop.
+- For techs working in shops, remember that UV can still reach your windshield, even if the car is inside the shop.
+So, make sure the car is far enough into the shop.

-• If you’re stuck in the middle of a lot and can’t find shade, make sure to roll the side windows down or open the doors to let built up heat escape from inside the car.
+- If you’re stuck in the middle of a lot and can’t find shade, make sure to roll the side windows down.
+Open the doors to let the heat escape from inside the car.

 Three Common Problems Resulting from Doing a Repair in Direct Sunlight (Without Following the Proper Procedures):

-• Another common problem is a form of delamination, often referred to as a “flower” or a “daisy effect”.
+- Another common problem is a form of delamination, often referred to as a “flower” or a “daisy effect”.
 A repair performed on an extremely hot windshield will often lead to a breakdown of the inner safety layer of the windshield.
-When the glass is hot, that inner layer is much softer and more easily breached when resin is injected into the damaged area.
+When the glass is hot, that inner layer is much softer.
+It breaches more easily when injecting resin into the damaged area.
 The resin displacing the laminate causes the resulting watery looking flower shape around the repair.

-Be sure to check with your tooling manufacturer regarding specific products and remember that your goal should be to avoid rapid temperature changes to the windshield you’re repairing
+Be sure to check with your tooling manufacturer regarding specific products.
+Remember that your goal should be to avoid rapid temperature changes to the windshield you’re repairing.